mir-dataset-loaders/mirdata/docs/source/contributing.rst

 badges images and links `here <https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba>`_.

-. _upload_index:
+.. _upload_index:

 5. Uploading the index to Zenodo
 --------------------------------

 We store all dataset indexes in an online repository on Zenodo.
 To use a dataloader, users may retrieve the index running the ``dataset.download()`` function that is also used to download the dataset.
 To download only the index, you may run ``.download(["index"])``.
-The index will be automatically downloaded and stored in the expected folder in Soundata.
+The index will be automatically downloaded and stored in the expected folder in Mirdata.

 From a contributor point of view, you may create the index, store it locally, and develop the dataloader.
-All JSON files in ``soundata/indexes/`` are included in the .gitignore file, therefore there is no need to remove it when pushing to the remote branch during development, since it will be ignored by git.
+All JSON files in ``mirdata/indexes/`` are included in the .gitignore file, therefore there is no need to remove it when pushing to the remote branch during development, since it will be ignored by git.

 **Important!** When creating the PR, please `submit your index to our Zenodo community <https://zenodo.org/communities/audio-data-loaders/>`_: